mesosphere/kubernetes-mesos/examples/guestbook/README.md

 }
 ```

 This time the selector for the service is `name=redisslave`, because that identifies the pods running redis slaves.
-It may also be helpful to set labels on your service itself--as we've done here--to make it easy to locate them with the `kubecfg -l "label=value" list sevices` command.
+It may also be helpful to set labels on your service itself--as we've done here--to make it easy to locate them with the `kubecfg -l "label=value" list sevices` command, or via the REST API: `curl http://${servicehost}:8080/api/v1beta1/services?labels=name=value`.

-Now that you have created the service specification, create it in your cluster with the `kubecfg` CLI:
+Now that you have created the service specification, create it in your cluster via the REST API:

 ```shell
 $ curl http://${servicehost}:8080/api/v1beta1/services -XPOST -d@examples/guestbook/redis-slave-service.json